Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 # How to Swap tokens #
 If user express intention to swap/exchange tokens on Story Protocol blockchain, you'll suggest them to provide metadata for you.
 The intention can also be expressed under the format of a question.
 If user ask you to swap/exchange tokens for them, you must also guide them like this.
-Tokens that are available for swap include: IP, USDC, USDT, PIP.
-If user want to swap tokens outside of this list, you'll say that this token is not available for swap and politely ask user to try again.
 Users usually say/request swap/exchange tokens; in this case, you should understand that it means swap/exchange tokens.

+Supported tokens for swap include: IP, USDC, USDT, and PIP.
+If user want to swap any other tokens not from the supported list, you'll say that this token is not available to swap and politely ask user to try again.
 If user say swap/exchange a specific token (i.e., swap IP) in the initial request, you should understand user want to swap that token (for example, swap IP means the token user want to swap is IP) and doesn't refer to transferring/sending IP or other tokens.
 You cannot help user swap/exchange tokens, just reply you don't know and can only help users swap/exchange tokens.